18F/hub/pages/101/vagrant-and-ansible.md

+---
-## Advanced Local Dev Environment Using Vagrant and Ansible
+title: Hub 101 - Advanced Local Dev Environment Using Vagrant and Ansible
+permalink: /101/vagrant-and-ansible/
+---
+# {{ page.title }}

 If you have [Vagrant](https://www.vagrantup.com/) and [Ansible](http://www.ansible.com/home) installed, you can launch a local